 I did 20 meters on the bike, with my rain poncho.
 And turn around immediately.
 The rear tire was completely flat.

-After inspection of the tire, Omi's brother shakes his head.
-She turns to me, speaks to me, I catch a few words: tinggal, tidur, di sini... stay, sleep, here.
+After inspecting the tire, Omi's brother shakes his head.
+She turns to me, talks to me, and I grasp a few words: tinggal, tidur, di sini... stay, sleep, here.
 Obviously, I did not take my landlord's phone number.
 Obviously, the phone of my guesthouse does not answer.

 Not possible.
 I have to take my bus ticket to Rantepao in the evening, if I want to be able to get back to Makassar in time for my flight back to the North, to Manado.
 I want to repair.

 Omi takes my bike, makes me sit behind her, and we drive, in the pebble and holes, despite the flat tire, at low speed, to the semblance of town I had passed, a few kilometers earlier.
 For nothing.